Skip to main content

 Product development and commercial planning are two different workflows.

 Centric manages specs, tech packs, and design-to-production.
-It doesn't handle OTB, assortment reconciliation, or buy execution.
-Most Centric users still plan in spreadsheets.
-RetailNorthstar is the commercial planning layer Centric doesn't provide.
+We did not find OTB, assortment reconciliation, or buy execution described in the Centric material we searched.
+The brands we talk to who run Centric are still planning OTB in spreadsheets.
+RetailNorthstar is the commercial planning layer those teams are missing.

 Apparel fit